At the Muwie-Tee'auta

 muwies,….were verboden!!!

-In one particular Mennonite community,… old maids kept watch on the theater to see who would be walking in and parting with 50¢, in order to gain entry into the world of western outlaws and adventure seekers beyond the stage performances of Koop & Bua.
+In one particular Mennonite community,… residents kept watch on the theater to see who would be walking in and parting with 50¢, in order to gain entry into the world of western outlaws and adventure seekers beyond the stage performances of Koop & Bua.

 For Hein and Lein, the admonishment was worth the risk.
 On a hot August night in Winkler, they strolled hand-in-hand as they looked up at the marquee lights: “Playing Tonight, Dr. Zhivago”.
 A dollar for admission, 35¢ for popcorn and 10¢ for a cherry coke (Hein and Lein would share) were all the monetary funds required to gain entry into the forbidden world of cinema.